TheRedBrain/inventory-size-attributes/README.md

 This mod adds two new entity attributes, which control how many inventory and hotbar slots are active.

+> This mod does not change the maximum amount of inventory or hotbar slots!

 ## Configuration

 The entity attributes "inventorysizeattributes:generic.hotbar_slot_amount" and "inventorysizeattributes:generic.inventory_slot_amount" control how many slots are active.